How to eat your way to happiness

-Happiness can be an elusive thing at this time of year.
-January can be a strange month; we start off feeling full of energy and good intentions following a lovely break, then before long there can be a slide into feeling fed up– which is usually triggered by a combination of gloomy weather as well as financial constraints.
+September can be a strange month; we start off feeling full of energy and good intentions following a long summer, then before long there can be a slide into feeling fed up – which is usually triggered by a combination of gloomy weather instead of the sunny skies we enjoyed just weeks ago.

-Instead of going on a harsh and restrictive detox, or vowing to lose an unrealistic amount of weight in a short period of time, (which often results in feelings of low self-esteem) add nutrient-dense powerhouses that boost your serotonin to your diet and you’ll be feeling great physically, as well as mentally, in no time – plus you’ll stand a better chance of sticking to those initial New Year’s resolutions.
+Instead of going on a harsh and restrictive detox, or vowing to lose an unrealistic amount of weight in a short period of time, (which often results in feelings of low self-esteem) add nutrient-dense powerhouses that boost your serotonin to your diet and you’ll be feeling great physically, as well as mentally, in no time.

 Eggs: The humble omelette is a brilliant way to start each day.
-As well as filling you up and giving you a gentle source of energy throughout the morning, which means you’re less likely to end up snacking, the protein in eggs can significantly boost your blood plasma levels of tryptophan.
-Omelettes are quick and easy to make and give you a fantastic chance to pack in a dose of green veg before you’ve left the house.
-Other easy options include two poached eggs with sliced or mashed avocado, or scrambled or boiled eggs with a slice of toast.
-Cameron Diaz swears by the ‘upside down diet’ where she has a huge Spanish omelette for breakfast then gradually scales down the size of her meals throughout the day finishing with a small bowl of vegetable soup for dinner.
-It’s a clever idea as it gives you the energy to power yourself through a workout, and of course you burn off the larger meals throughout the day, rather than starting with a meagre breakfast, a small lunch and then having a large dinner because you’re ravenous.
+As well as filling you up and giving you a gentle source of energy throughout the morning – which means you’re less likely to end up snacking – the protein in eggs can significantly boost your blood plasma levels of tryptophan.
+Omelettes are quick and easy to make and give you a fantastic chance to pack in a dose of green veg before you’ve even left the house.

 Pineapple: Bromelain, which is an enzyme that is found in pineapple, has been linked to better heart and circulatory health, improvement in asthma and other breathing conditions as well as improved immunity.
 Pineapple contains tryptophan, so a few slices makes the perfect dessert or snack.
 Or, you can add to a smoothie, with one of our other feel good heroes – turmeric – plus an orange and an organic lemon.
 Whizzed together in a blender into a frothy turmeric sunrise, this is one of our favourite ways to super-charge our immune systems, and you feel noticeably happier within 15 minutes of drinking.